Enchanted-Games/vertical-slabs/README.md

+# This project is moving!

+Enchanted Vertical Slabs is moving to a new repository, [click here to go to the new repository](https://github.com/Enchanted-Games/enchanted-vertical-slabs/).
+This repo will be archived at the end of June

 # Enchanted Vertical Slabs
 A simple, vanilla-like mod that adds vertical slabs to Minecraft.
 They can be crafted the same way a normal slab can in a crafting table just vertically instead of horizontally.
 This mod is a fabric mod that requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) to function.